GoogleCloudPlatform/apigee-samples/exposing-to-internet/docs/cloudshell-tutorial.md

 ## Cleanup

-If you want to clean up the artefacts from this example, first source your `env.sh` script, and then run:
+If you want to clean up the artifacts from this example, first source your `env.sh` script, and then run:

 ```bash
 ./clean-up.sh